Poongodi-coder/Maths-equation-quiz-game-/README.md

         # Get the answer from the user.
         user_answer = simpledialog.askfloat("Solve", equation)

-        # If the user cancelled an input, display the message and retrun None.
+        # If the user cancelled an input, display the message and return None.
         if user_answer is None:
             messagebox.showinfo("Cancelled", "You cancelled the input.")
             return None